KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Experimental Setups

 We apply our approach to learn a forward model for multi-object manipulation tasks.
-The task involves rearranging multiple objects in the scene and bringing them to a desired goal state using point-to-point pushing actions.
-We use MuJoCo 2.0 \citep{todorov2012mujoco} to simulate training and testing scenarios.
+The task involves rearranging the objects to achieve a goal configuration using pushing actions.
+We use MuJoCo 2.0 \citep{todorov2012mujoco} to generate two simulated environments.
+We also test on a real robot environment.
+Fig.~\ref{fig:setup} demonstrates these three experiment setups.

+\textit{\textbf{BlockObjs}}: Each object is constructed with two cuboid geoms.
+We sample the geom dimensions from a continuous range denoted as $\mathrm{geom}_{train}$ for training and $\mathrm{geom}_{gen}$ for generalization.
+Unseen geometries are designed to have elongated shapes to create extreme out-of-distribution cases (see Fig.~\ref{fig:setup}).

+\textit{\textbf{YCBObjs}}: A subset of YCB objects placed on a wooden table that includes objects of daily life with diverse properties such as shape, size, and texture \citep{calli2015ycb} (see Fig.~\ref{fig:setup}).

-Specifically, we generate a total of 10K episodes of random object manipulations where multiple objects (1-5 objects) are present in the scene and a simple robot end-effector applies randomized pushing actions for 90 timesteps per episode.
-In the simulation, each object is represented as a combination of 2 cuboid geoms with randomized length, width, and color to diversify the objects.
-We uniformly sample the randomized length and width from a predefined continuous range ($\mathrm{geom}_{train}$ for training and $\mathrm{geom}_{gen}$ for generalization to unseen geometries).
-At each timestep, we only collect the 4-dimensional action vector (pushing start and end location) and RGB images of the scene before and after the action is applied.
-Images are obtained using an overhead camera (\textit{Top View}) and an angled camera (\textit{Angled View}) (see Fig \ref{fig: qual}).
+In both of the simulated environments, we generate 10K episodes of random pushing on multiple objects (1-5 objects) where a simplified robot end-effector applies randomized pushing for 60 timesteps per episode.
+We collect the 4-dimensional action vector (pushing start and end location) and RGB images before and after each action is applied.
+Images are obtained using an overhead (\textit{TopView}) and an angled camera (\textit{SideView}).

+\textit{\textbf{RealYCB}}: We directly transfer the learned model from the \textit{YCBObjs} simulation to the real environment with YCB objects.
+The real robot setup includes a Franka Emika Panda robot with Festo soft fingers and an Intel RealSense camera on the side of the tabletop (see Fig.~\ref{fig:setup}).